What are Red Teaming Tests?

 1

-Prepare your knowledge base file
+Prepare your threat input file

 Create a file with examples of harmful content or sensitive topic areas you want to test